Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Conclusion

 \section{Conclusion}

 We have formulated a novel theory for NTPA in electromagnetically driven, multi-species, kinetic (weakly collisional) plasmas.
-The EM drive can either be of external origin or describe the forces exerted by non-linear coherent structures (e.g., BGK holes and plasmoids) on the bulk plasma.
+The EM drive can either be of external origin, e.g., large-scale EM turbulence or waves, or describe the forces exerted by non-linear coherent structures (e.g., BGK holes and plasmoids) on the bulk plasma.
 A crucial ingredient of the theory is self-consistency through the Maxwell equations, manifested through the Debye screening of large-scale EM fluctuations, something that is ignored in earlier test particle treatments \citep[][]{Parker.65,Jokipii.Lee.10}.
-Using the quasilinear framework for the Vlasov-Maxwell equations, we have derived a general quasilinear transport equation for the relaxation of the mean coarse-grained DF of each charged species under the action of the EM drive, modulated by self-consistent fields, as well as internal turbulence and weak collisions.
-The transport equation is a Fokker-Planck equation with diffusion and friction/drag coefficients that describe the energy and momentum exchange between the particles and fields.
-While the Balescu-Lenard (BL) coefficients describe the relaxation due to internal turbulence and Coulomb collisions, the drive diffusion coefficient represents the heating of particles either directly by the EM drive or by the waves excited by it or both.
+Using the quasilinear framework for the Vlasov-Maxwell equations, we have derived a general quasilinear transport equation for the relaxation of the mean coarse-grained DF of each charged species under the action of the drive, modulated by self-consistent fields, as well as self-generated small-scale fluctuations and Coulomb collisions.
+The quasilinear transport equation is a Fokker-Planck equation with diffusion and friction/drag coefficients that describe the energy and momentum exchange between the particles and fields.
+While the Balescu-Lenard (BL) coefficients describe the relaxation due to self-generated small-scale fluctuations and Coulomb collisions, the drive diffusion coefficient represents the heating of particles either directly by the drive (turbulent or wave-like in nature) or by the waves excited by it or both.
 We derive the expressions for the transport coefficients in stable, unstable and marginally stable plasmas, assuming that the instability is not violent enough to negate the quasilinear approximation (e.g., a classic bump-on-tail instability).
-We find that the direct heating of particles generally dominates over wave-mediated heating in stable plasmas.
-This is also the case in marginally stable plasmas once the instability has saturated.
+We find that the direct heating of particles by a turbulent drive generally dominates over that mediated by the waves it excites, as long as the plasma is stable or marginally stable (once the instability has saturated).